Yiru-Jiao/-It-makes-sense-tricks-for-coding-beginners/README.md

-# "It-makes-sense" tricks for coding beginners like me
+# "Ah-it-makes-sense" tricks for coding beginners like me

 This is a notepad to record my (perhaps) strange coding needs and tricks that meet the needs with "ah yes, it makes sense".